-Wilfred was “home” from 10th April 1917 to the 16th October 1917 during which time he had married Sarah and his address was 85, Mold Road, Buckley, he was sent to France with the B.E.F. on the 17th October 1917.
-He was then admitted to the General Hospital, No.39 – Le Havre from the 19th November 1918 until the 14th January 1919 when he was sent to No. 48 Casualty Clearing Station, Namur, Belgium.
+Wilfred was admitted to the General Hospital, No.39 – Le Havre from the 19th November 1918 until the 14th January 1919 when he was sent to No. 48 Casualty Clearing Station, Namur, Belgium.

 A telegram had been sent to Sarah dated 15th February 1919 stating that her husband was dangerously ill with Broncho Pneumonia, but the Army “regretted permission to visit cannot be granted.”
-Sarah wrote to R.G.A.
-Dover asking for further info on her husband, but he had died on the 15th February 1919, bless her, how did they manage without “instant” information which people expect these days!
+Sarah wrote to the regiment in Dover asking for further information on her husband, but he had died on the 15th February 1919.

-Wilfred’s property sent to Sarah on the 25th July 1919 consisted of Discs, letters, photos, clubcard case, 3 wallets, knife, cap badge, titles, collar badges, memorial card, greeting card, scissors, Parrs Bank cheque for £1.
+There is correspondence in the records between the army and Sarah Parry concerning the return of Wilfred’s personal property.
+Forwarded to her were a disc, letters, photos, club card case, 3 wallets, knife, cap badge, titles, collar badges, memorial card, greeting card, scissors, Parrs Bank cheque for £1.

 Wilfred is entered on the Absent Voter’s List of 1919 of the Mancott Township:- 1706 PARRY, Wilfred Wilmslow Terr., H’arden 155493 Gnr., 127th H.B., R.G.A., P.A.
 (No.3067 on the 1918 list), written by the side was – Died 15/2/19.

-* George Edward Welch was Samuel Welch‘s younger brother, Samuel also died, (please click on the link to read his story) and mentions in his letter’s Chris’s husband’s grandfather Len, who was another of Samuel’s brothers.
+George Edward Welch was Samuel Welch‘s younger brother, Samuel also died and is named on Hawarden’s memorial.
+(Please click on the link to read his story).
+He mentions in his letters Chris’s husband’s grandfather Len, who was another of Samuel’s brothers.